icopy-site/awesome/docs/index.md

 - [Mental Health](awesome/awesome-mental-health.md) - Mental health awareness and self-care in the software industry.
 - [Neuroscience](awesome/awesome-neuroscience.md) - Study of the nervous system and brain.
 - [Digital Humanities](awesome/awesome-digital-humanities.md) - Software for humanities scholars using quantitative or computational methods.
+- [Lucid Dreams](awesome/awesome-lucid-dreams.md) - A dream where one becomes aware they are dreaming.

 ## Events